12 Things to Do in Williamsburg

 Is it worth visiting with children?

-Of course!
+Absolutely!
 Williamsburg has many areas suitable for strolling, green areas and outdoor terraces where you can sit and relax or have a bite to eat with the little ones.

-What if I go at Christmas time?
+What if I go at Christmas?

 Why is Williamsburg worth visiting?

-Outside of Manhattan, it is one of the trendiest districts in New York: it is full of hipster coffee shops, vintage stores, quiet streets and a very peculiar architecture that is worth visiting as a contrast to the hustle and bustle and skyscrapers of Manhattan.
+Outside of Manhattan, it is one of the trendiest districts in New York: it is full of hipster coffee shops, vintage stores, quiet streets and a very peculiar architecture that is worth visiting as a contrast to the bustle and skyscrapers of Manhattan.

 What to see in Williamsburg?